guillaume-chervet/MLOpsPython/documentation/workshop.md

 ## 3. Getting Started on your laptop

-Follow "Get Started" section to run the projet on your laptop :
+Follow "Get Started" section to run the project on your laptop :

 https://github.com/your-github-login/MLOpsPython